Hackerspace-Castellon/web-hackcs/src/content/en/agenda/technocharlas-uji-2024.md

 ---
-title: "Technocharlas UJI 2024"
+title: Technocharlas UJI 2024
-description: "We have organized a series of expert talks on various topics, which can be attended both in person at the Aula TD1302FR (ESTCE) and virtually via a Google Meet link."
+description: We have organized a series of expert talks on various topics, which can be attended both in person at the Aula TD1302FR (ESTCE) and virtually via a Google Meet link.
 pubDate: 2024-02-21
 categories:
-  - "agenda"
+  - agenda
 ---

 ### TECHNOCHARLAS UJI 2024